WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Tip: Allocate a reasonable portion of your budget to hiring a 4×4 in Namibia.
 Go with a reputable company such as Europcar because at the end of the day safety and comfort on your travels are key.

-It does sound pretty straightforward and obvious but travellers we met en route who were travelling into or out of South Africa, faced border charges in the region of N$300 cash, when coming into Namibia therefore will increase your budget a little more.
+It does sound pretty straightforward and obvious but travellers we met en route who were travelling into or out of South Africa, faced border charges in the region of N$300 cash, when coming into Namibia therefore it will increase your budget a little more.

-Be-lavie Tip: Plan to pick-up and drop off your car in Windhoek
+Be-lavie Tip: Plan to pick-up and drop off your car in Windhoek at the international airport.
+All the major car hire companies are based outside ethe main terminal building.

 #No.3.
 Purchase Comprehensive Travel Insurance & Car Insurance Policies For Driving in Namibia